 Making it a point to take note of these triggers can help a lot in managing and easing your canine family member’s anxious feelings.
 It can also help in keeping full-blown dog anxiety episodes from taking place by keeping him calm.

-If your canine family member experiences anxiety when he is around other people or animals, one strategy you can go for is introducing gradual socialization.
+If your dog experiences anxiety when he is around other people or animals, one strategy you can go for is introducing gradual socialization.
 One method you can go for is to frequently take him on short walks in an environment he is familiar with— like your neighborhood.

-Zumalka by HomeoAnimal’s CALMPET product is an all-natural and high-quality option that is designed to support your canine family member when he is suffering from anxiety in dogs.
+Our CALMPET product is an all-natural and high-quality option that is designed to support your canine family member when he is suffering from canine anxiety.

-To use the CALMPET product to support your dog during anxiety, you simply have to give him one (1) spray either in water or directly in the mouth until the symptoms have already disappeared.
+To use the CALMPET product to support your dog during anxiety, such as separation anxiety, you simply have to give him one (1) spray either in water or directly in the mouth until the symptoms have already disappeared.

-Next, let’s discuss some frequently-asked questions about anxiety in dogs…
+Next, let’s discuss some frequently asked questions about anxiety in canines…

-The following are some of the most frequently asked questions when it comes to dog anxiety:
+The following are some of the most frequently asked questions when it comes to properly supporting anxious dogs:

 A dog exhibiting stressed body language is highly likely to demonstrate symptoms of anxiety sooner or later if the stressors affecting him are neglected or left unchecked.